-Lands maketh the deck, and that's even more true in Commander than in other formats.
-There are 35-40 slots to fill with lands, and each nonbasic land can only fill one slot.
+Lands are an essential component of nearly every Magic: The Gathering deck, and that's even more true in Commander than in other formats.
+You will typically have 35-40 slots to fill with lands, and each nonbasic land can only fill one slot.
 How do you ensure you'll find the colors of mana you need to cast your spells?
-One copy of Exotic Orchard doesn't go very far, and typical mana fixers like shock lands and fetch lands can easily double or triple the price of your deck.
+Typical mana fixers like Steam Vents and Windswept Heath can easily double or triple the price of your deck.

 However, this should not be cause for alarm.
 Lands in Commander don't have to be expensive to be good!
 Also, research is boring, so I wrote this article so you don't have to do any.